 The primary cell phone providers in Paraguay are Tigo, Claro, Personal, and Vox.
 Local SIM cards, called "chip," are readily available with passport registration.
-Prepaid plans are common and easy to top up.
+Prepaid plans are common and straightforward to top up.

 The national postal service, Correo Paraguayo, handles domestic mail.
 International mail can be slow.
 For important items, consider international courier services.

 Paraguay has two official languages: Spanish and Guaraní.
 Spanish is widely spoken, especially in urban areas like Asunción.
-English is limited outside major hotels.
+English is limited outside large hotels.

 Knowing a few basic phrases in Spanish or Guaraní is courteous and practical for daily interactions.